Classification via Two-Way Comparisons: Introduction

-Allowing $K$ and $Q$ to be specified as we do captures both the successful-queries and standard variants.
-The successful-queries variant corresponds to the case when $K=Q$.
-The standard variant is modeled by having one non-key query between every pair of consecutive keys, and before the minimum key and after the maximum key (so $|Q\setminus K|=|K|+1$).
-Each such non-key query represents an interval between keys.

-For ease of exposition, assume without loss of generality that each query belongs to some class, so $m \ge |Q|$ and the input size is $\Theta(n+m) = \Theta(m)$.
-Note that the instance is not necessarily feasible, that is, it might not have a decision tree.
-(To be feasible, in addition to each query belonging to some class, each query interval that contains no keys must be contained in some class.)
-If the instance is feasible, some optimal tree is irreducible, so we generally restrict attention to irreducible trees.
-As we shall see, in an irreducible tree any given test is used in at most one node.
+Note that an {\LDT} instance is not necessarily \emph{feasible}, that is, it might not have a decision tree.
+To be feasible, in addition to each query belonging to some class, it must have the property that each set of queries that cannot be separated by tests in $\calF$ (that is, for each test $X\in\calF$ either this set is a subset of $X$ or is disjoint with $X$) must be contained in some class.

+An \emph{equality test with key $k$} is the test (set) $\{k\}$.
+A \emph{less-than test with key $k$} is the test (set) $\{q\in Q: q < k\}$.
+The \twoWCDT problem is the restriction of \LDT to instances in which, for some set $K\subseteq Q$ of \emph{keys}, $\calF$ is comprised of the equality and less-than tests whose keys are in $K$.
+(It is straightforward to verify that this is a laminar family.)
+In this context we denote the instance as $I=(Q, w, C, K)$.

+The assumption $K\subseteq Q$ is for ease of presentation.
+Also, we can assume without loss of generality that each query belongs to some class, so $m \ge n = |Q|$ and the input size\footnote {Note that $\calF$, being laminar, can be encoded as a tree in space $O(n)$.} is $\Theta(n+m) = \Theta(m)$.
+As discussed at the end of Section~\ref{sec: algorithm}, although our definition of \twoWCDTs allows only less-than and equality tests, all results extend easily to the other standard inequality tests.

+\paragraph{Successful-queries variants.} Conventionally, in the \emph{successful-queries} variants of binary search-tree problems, the input is an ordered set $K$ of weighted keys.
+Each comparison must compare the given query value to a particular key in $K$ and each query must be a value in $K$.
+Such queries are called \emph{successful}.
+In the \emph{standard} variants, the input is augmented with a weight for each open interval between consecutive keys (and before the minimum key and after the maximum key). \emph{Unsuccessful} queries, that is, queries to values within these intervals, are also allowed.
+They must be answered by returning the interval in which the query falls.
+Our definition of \twoWCDTs captures both variants: restricting to $Q=K$ gives the successful-queries variant, while the standard variant can be modeled by adding one non-key query within each open interval to $Q$.